Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 It has often been suggested that this may have been in order to give his singers a well deserved rest after the performances of Cs 4 and 6, the Saint John Passion and Easter Oratorio, all presented in under a week.
 But if this were the case, why saddle them with the complex choruses in Cs 103 and 108?
 And in the latter work, why position the single chorus in the middle of the cantata rather than at the beginning?

 If it were the case that Bach's librettist for the first part of the cycle had died in January 1725, he would have been seeking a new collaborator.
-It is known that for a few weeks he worked with Maria von Ziegler who created texts for the final nine; Cs 103, 108, 87, 128, 183, 74, 68, 175 and 176 (Wolff p 279) although it has been assumed that Bach was not always satisfied with her efforts as he made a number of textural alterations (ibid p 279).
+It is known that for a few weeks he worked with Maria von Ziegler who created texts for the final nine; Cs 103, 108, 87, 128, 183, 74, 68, 175 and 176 (Wolff p 279) although it has been suggested that Bach was not always satisfied with her efforts as he made a number of textural alterations (ibid p 279).
 It is possible that von Ziegler also provided the libretto for C 85, in which case all three cantatas described in this chapter would be attributable to her.
 Schweitzer (vol 2, p 331) certainly considered this likely.

 In any case Bach would have found it entirely appropriate to set the words of the Saviour for a bass soloist.
 They could be articulated simply and directly without the elaborate polyphony of a complex and possibly fugal, chorus.
 All three opening movements are expressed in the first person:----I am a true shepherd-----You have not asked me----Now I depart.
 Having Christ state his own words clearly and directly in this way is logical as well as artistically and liturgically satisfying.
-It just doesn't fit neatly into the established ′chorale fantasia′ pattern of the second cycle.
+It just doesn't fit into the established ′chorale fantasia′ pattern of the second cycle.

-However, it is worth mentioning in passing that all three arias commence with a weighty and serious instrumental section suggesting the sort of ritornello that might herald the entry of a choir.
+However, it is worth mentioning, in passing, that all three arias commence with a weighty and serious instrumental section suggesting the sort of ritornello that might herald the entry of a choir.
 These moments of significance are appropriate for the words of the Saviour certainly, and each of these musical statements conveys a gravitas reminding us of earlier fantasias.
 Perhaps the sounding of the first few bars might even have led the Leipzig congregations to expect other choruses of this type.

 Could this possibly have been a subtle Teutonic joke on the Cantor's part?